barumau/pandunia/english/abc.md

 1. Writing represents speech.
 Speech doesn't have large and small sounds.
 2. No extra symbols.
     - Exactly 24 symbols are needed to write the 24 speech sounds of Pandunia.
-    - Using small letters would add extra symbols that would look different compared to the corresponding large letters.
+    - Using also small letters would add extra symbols that would look different compared to the corresponding large letters.
 For example **A** and **a** look like different symbols.
 3. Capitalization rules are confusing for many people in the international context.
     - Many writing systems don't have separate large and small symbols, for example Arabic, Devanagari of India, Ge'ez of Ethiopia, Chinese, Korean, and Japanese syllabaries.
     - Capitalization is a late development even in Latin, Greek and Cyrillic alphabets.